C.J. Abrams Preview, Player Props: Nationals vs. Orioles

 C.J.
 Abrams At The Plate

+- He has homered in 11.6% of his games this year, and 3% of his plate appearances.

-- Abrams has had an RBI in 40 games this year (27.6%), including 16 multi-RBI outings (11.0%).
-He has also driven home three or more of his team's runs in six contests.
+- Abrams has driven in a run in 40 games this year (27.4%), including 16 games with more than one RBI (11.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.